mozilla-releng/relengdocs/how-to/taskcluster/ci_admin.rst

 Setup
 ~~~~~

-1. Clone `ci-configuration`_.
+1. Clone `fxci-config`_.

 ..
 ATTENTION::
-   Make sure your local checkout of ci-configuration is clean, and at the tip revision!
+   Make sure your local checkout of fxci-config is clean, and at the tip revision!

 Otherwise you can apply an old or wip revision to the production cluster config.

 You can do this via::

-    hg status
-    hg checkout -r 'last(public())'  # make sure we're not on a wip revision
-    hg pull -u
-    hg ident  # verify against latest revision on hgweb
+    git checkout main
+    git pull upstream main

 2. Install ci-admin into a virtualenv::

     # activate virtualenv, py>=3.7
-    cd ci-configuration
+    cd fxci-config
     pip install -r requirements/local.txt
     python setup.py develop